 3. When bleeding should take you to your doctor

 If the bleeding is interfering with your everyday life, you are bleeding between periods or having more than one period a month, your period lasts more than seven days, the blood clots are larger than a golf ball, or you are getting through a lot of pads and tampons in a short period, then these are signs you should seek help from your doctor.
+Be sure to check out options like womens doctor parramatta and others for help.

 4. How do they diagnose fibroids?